Destroy Your Debt

 Within 45 days of that meeting, the Trustee and any creditors wishing to attend will meet in court to confirm your payment plan.

 You have the next three to five years to pay off your debts as agreed upon under your payment plan.
-And before the end of the bankruptcy period, you must complete another financial literacy course.
+And before the end of the bankruptcy period, you typically must complete another financial literacy course.

 This free course outlines a proven framework that thousands of people have used to eliminate their debt, develop better money habits, and start building a secure financial future.